willowtreeapps/c-sharp-style-guide/README.markdown

 Exactly one class per source file, although inner classes are encouraged where scoping appropriate.

+Interfaces that have one explicit implementation (service classes for example) *may* be declared in the same file as the classes that implement them.

 ### Interfaces

 All interfaces should be prefaced with the letter **I**.